merlynjocol/Data_Analysis_Vizualization_Peer_Learning/README.md

 # 1. Description

-This data analysis is part of the Open Science Project and the Academic Article develop during the OpenScience Course at the Master AIRE in the Center for Research and Interdisciplinarity -CRI-
+This data analysis is part of the Open Science Project at the Master AIRE in the Center for Research and Interdisciplinarity -CRI- https://projects.cri-paris.org/projects/ZiC2QRv7/summary

-The research aims to explore the peer learning in online times used by the CRI Learning Community.
+The main goal of this analysis is to explore peer-learning experience in this "online time", listening to students and researchers.

 # 2. Abstract